tfclarkdesigns/Aether-Galaxy/legacy-files/archives-of-the-lost-legacy/archives-of-the-lost-volume1-r1.md

 **Archivist’s Commentary: On the Early Worlds**

 > *The planet Qas Almeidi remains the earliest recorded world in recovered pre-Commonwealth Rim data.
 Perilous and remote, it yields the first known transmissions now preserved within the Archives of the Lost.*

----
----

-> *Based on “The Kols Files” (CC BY 4.0) by Terrance Clark — https://creativecommons.org/licenses/by/4.0/*

-> r2

----
-"No canon; only coherence"